karen portrait circle

 Good to know: some thieves now have scanners that can pick up Bluetooth signals from electronic devices in the car, so hiding a phone in the glove compartment or a laptop in the trunk won't protect it.
 You can block the Bluetooth signal by powering down the device or putting it in airplane mode, but it's better not to leave it there at all.
 See more details on the wired.com article.

-The SF Police Department just released a report on the worst spots for car burglaries in San Francisco (see below for list of worst intersections).
+The SF Police Department released a report on the worst spots for car burglaries in San Francisco (see below for list of worst intersections).

-Map of car break-ins in San Francisco, 2018-2019Break-ins in eastern half of SF
+Map of car break-ins in San Francisco in January 2024

 Data source: the SF Chronicle has an up-to-date map of auto burglaries in the city.
 See SF car break-in map for current numbers.